Reagintaylor/techsavvy/README.md

 - Todo
- - Design the front page
-  - design the other pages
+ - handlebars
   - add the js for the pages
+  - add routes
 - style with css
-  - seeds?
-  - fix routes if necessary

 ## Future Development
-- add functionality to the serch bar with local storage...etc
+- add functionality to the search bar with local storage...etc